HappyPorch/uSplit/README.md

 #### uSpit user documentation

-For supplementary information visit the [uSplit product page](http://www.happyporch.com/umbraco-ab-testing-made-easy-usplit/), were you can also learn about various support packages that are available.
-We have also made an [installation guide](http://www.happyporch.com/installing-usplit/) available, and a tutorial on how to [run your first experiment](http://www.happyporch.com/running-ab-experiments-like-pro-usplit/).
+For supplementary information visit the [uSplit product page](http://endzonesoftware.com/usplit-ab-testing-for-umbraco/), where you can also learn about various support packages that are available.
+We have also made an [installation guide](http://endzonesoftware.com/installing-usplit/) available, and a tutorial on how to [run your first experiment](http://endzonesoftware.com/running-ab-experiments-like-pro-usplit/).
 These topics were also covered and demoed on a recent [uHangout episode](https://www.youtube.com/watch?v=WQysVNLyQM8).

 ## Distribution